 Since 2019 Beetleness has partnered with Flathead Graphix to exclusively produce t-shirts of officially licensed selected illustrations from Peter Aschwanden‘s legendary ‘How To Keep Your Volkswagen Alive‘ workshop manuals.
 Beetleness has tried in more recent years to supply fans with new good quality hard to find accessories and art and at the same time provide a 5/5 customer service – built by VW fans for VW fans.

-The Beetleness home/office is centered within a very historic motor racing area of west London exactly between the McLaren Automotive/F1 headquarters built in 2003 and the even more historic Brooklands Racing Circuit each four miles away.
+The Beetleness home/office is centred within a very historic motor racing area of west London exactly between the McLaren Technology Centre/F1 headquarters built in 2003 and the even more historic Brooklands Racing Circuit each four miles away.
 Brooklands was first opened in 1907 and was the world’s first purpose-built ‘banked’ motor racing circuit and now a museum although quite a bit of the original track still exists.
 Our product development partner Team Colorado Historic Racing have taken part in the Brooklands Hill Climb events – on Test Hill – with their 1958 rally Beetle ‘Bertie’ in recent years.
-Brooklands is also the home of Mercedes-Benz World driving experience and exhibition center.
+Brooklands is also the home of Mercedes-Benz World driving experience and exhibition centre.
 Alan Mann Racing were based at Byfleet five miles away nearby to Brooklands and had a historic relationship with Cobras’ and Ford and their GT40s.
 More relevant to VW fans is the Speedwell Performance Conversions offices that during the 1960s was run not so far away out of north London.
 In south London is the Crystal Palace Racing Circuit that opened in 1927 and hosted sports and single-seater races and in 1937 a race was the first ever televised race event.
 Events still go on there today.
 Many other classic and sports car manufacturers have based themselves in the area over the years and current manufacturers other than previously mentioned include AC Cars and Caterham.

 BEE | TLE | NESS – #getwhatmovesyou